 We are the original San Diego We Buy Houses Company.
-Now we are a few weeks in to a new Santee remodel.
+Now we are a few weeks into this new Santee remodel.
 It’s a great 4/2 on a culdesac lot.
 It had quite a lot of demo including turning the converted garage back to original and various sheds and patio cover additions that were rotten and needed to be removed.
 We filled up 2 dumpsters on this one the first week.
 Outside of some minor floorplan changes this is a pretty straight forward project although it did get a new roof as well.
-We are always looking for more projects, if you know anyone who wants to sell their fixer-upper San Diego house for cash and as-is, please let us know.
+We are always looking for more San Diego projects, if you know anyone who wants to sell their fixer-upper San Diego house for cash and as-is, please let us know.

 We Buy Houses in San Diego and love fixer uppers!
 Green Button Homes is the #1 Trusted San Diego Cash Homebuyer with 15 years experience!
 We are licensed general contractors who can pay more for your property because we do the work ourselves.
 Sell Direct To Us and save Thousands in real estate agent fees!
 Call/Text for a no-obligation cash offer.
 (619) 438-0234

 This was the real first week inside our MCM renovation now that the concrete guys are out of the way.
 The first thing I did was to get my roofer started, it turned out to be a little larger job than anticipated, 3 layers of tear off instead of what I thought was only 2.
 I put a GAF lifetime roof on and used a lighter color, Birchwood this time.
 Its going to go well with my grey tones on the exterior.
 While the roof was getting done we also finally did the demo inside.